“With Adaptive Integration Fabric, we were able to go from proof-of-concept to production in under two months.”

 Most importantly, these services can be made available at any time, from any place, using any device — conveniences consumers are demanding across many industries.

 Open Banking: From Concept to Reality

 A major European bank needed to answer these consumer demands to maintain their position as a leader in innovation and customer service.
 Their goal: become the first in Europe to instantly settle payment transactions.
-As noted in the quote above, the bank was able to use Adaptigent’s mainframe expertise and the Adaptive Integration Fabric to execute on their project in record time.
+As noted in the quote above, the bank was able to use Adaptigent’s mainframe expertise and the Adaptive Integration Fabric to execute their project in record time.

 Fabric generated the code that the bank then inserted into an existing COBOL program that called two APIs.
-The first API generated a customer-level authentication token that was transferred to the second API, which called FIS payment application from the legacy COBOL program.
+The first API generated a customer-level authentication token that was transferred to the second API, which is called the FIS payment application from the legacy COBOL program.

 FIS then executed the payment, allowing the bank to be the first bank to execute an instant payment in France.